asonnellini/Classification-of-noisy-MINST-dataset/README.md

 # Classification-of-noisy-MNIST-dataset

-This repository stores a [jupyter notebook](https://github.com/asonnellini/Classification-of-noisy-MINST-dataset/blob/main/Andrea%20Sonnellini%20-%20report%20ANN%20assignment.ipynb) [(and a pdf version)](https://github.com/asonnellini/Classification-of-noisy-MINST-dataset/blob/main/Andrea%20Sonnellini%20-%20report%20ANN%20assignment.pdf) with the analysis that I performed as part of the Assignment of the Artificial Neural Network class at DSTI Spring cohort 2020.
+This repository stores a [jupyter notebook](https://github.com/asonnellini/Classification-of-noisy-MNIST-dataset/blob/main/Andrea%20Sonnellini%20-%20report%20ANN%20assignment.ipynb) [(and a pdf version)](https://github.com/asonnellini/Classification-of-noisy-MNIST-dataset/blob/main/Andrea%20Sonnellini%20-%20report%20ANN%20assignment.pdf) with the analysis that I performed as part of the Assignment of the Artificial Neural Network class at DSTI Spring cohort 2020.

 The target of this assignment was to build and train a model to classify images stored in a given dataset.
-More specifically the images were a noisy version of the MINST dataset and the assignment gave us a dataset train.csv with labeled images and another dataset test.csv with unlabeled images.
+More specifically the images were a noisy version of the MNIST dataset and the assignment gave us a dataset train.csv with labeled images and another dataset test.csv with unlabeled images.

 The overall strategy of my work was to: